kim-chair/ai-visual-zine-editor/README.md

 - **HTML**
 - **PDF**

 The PDF is designed as a magazine-style layout rather than a plain text printout.
+Interactive audio remains in the app and HTML export; the PDF export is visual-only.

 ## Quick start